- Prof. Mushlin submits testimony to Senate Judiciary Subcommittee

 - Christian Science Monitor quotes Prof. Cassuto in piece about California drought

 - Energy and Climate Center attorney Andrea Cerbin comments on ConEd settlement

 - March 7-9: International Criminal Court (ICC) Moot Competition

 - March 12: CLE: Hot Legal Topics When Representing a Tax-Exempt Organization

-- December 10 - CLE: Highlights of Supreme Court Decisions 2013
+- March 25: CLE: Highlights of the Recent Supreme Court Decisions 2013

 Pace’s world-class Environmental Law Program is the training ground for lawyers who will help solve the world’s complex environmental, climate, land use, energy and resource problems.